area17/twill/docs/src/media-library/role-crop-params.md

 ---
 pageClass: twill-doc
-title: Role & crop params
 ---

-# Role & crop params
+# Role & Crop Params

 Each _Module_ in your application can have its own predefined image *crops* and *roles*.